Sitecore/jss/docs/data/routes/help/en.md

 - Expose API from commerce wrapper for data that needs to be AJAX-ed or POST-ed from JS layer.
 - DO NOT interact directly with the Commerce Engine from client-side JS.

+### Can I use JSS with Sitecore AI?

+Yes!
+Sitecore AI works with JSS & SXA.
+Sitecore AI looks at data sources and the rules engine; it doesn't care about the rendering part of the process.

 ## Known Issues

 ### Azure PaaS